We’re talking startup sales with Zoom CRO Ryan Azus at TechCrunch Early Stage – TechCrunch

 Azus won’t be coming alone.
 Bucky Moore from Kleiner will be in the house, along with Neal Sales-Griffin (a managing director at Techstars) and Eghosa Omoigui (a managing general partner at EchoVC Partners).
 The list goes on, as you can see here.
 (We’re also having a big pitch-off, so make sure to come to both days of the event.)

 TC Early Stage continues TechCrunch’s recent spate of virtual events, so no matter where you are, you can tune in and learn.
-Register today to take advantage of early bird pricing, don’t forget to bring your best questions, and we’ll see you in early April!
+Register today to take advantage of early-bird pricing, don’t forget to bring your best questions, and we’ll see you in early April!